Alocasia

 Alocasias are incredible stunners, featuring some of the most striking, head-turning foliage in the world of plants.
 If it could be a meme, it would be the one of the man holding hands with his girlfriend and turning around checking out another woman.
 Does that meme work if we describe it?
 No matter.
 Alocasias are native to subtropical Asia and eastern Australia, and there are around 80 species of Alocasias that range significantly in visual appeal.
 Alocasias’ have a bit of a reputation as a collector’s item – if you’re looking for a statement plant then this is the one for you.
 The exclamation mark of houseplants in terms of beauty, they’re also loud in the sense that some Alocasia varietals can grow up to 8 to 10 feet tall (and they can grow quickly if its conditions are met!)

-Alocasia Family
+Alocasia Types

 Alocasia Portodora